ChakradharG/FileSharer/README.md

 ## How to Use
 * Execute `npm start`
-* Go to the network address printed in terminal from another device (on the same network) and upload files
+* Go to the network address printed in terminal from another device (on the same network) and upload/download files
+* To send files to other devices, copy the desired files into the `outgoing` directory
+* Uploaded files are stored in the `incoming` directory